francescopirox/francescopirox.github.io/_posts/2024-09-29-retracingattacks.md

 ### Detection

-The detection of this attack was done by an automatic mail signaling abnormal traffic directed to some Linux machines via SSH, with a lot of errors returned by theese machines.
+The detection of this attack was done by an automatic mail signaling abnormal traffic directed to some Linux machines via SSH, with a lot of errors returned by these machines.

 The logs were like this:
 ```